EBIBioSamples/biosamples-search/readme.md

 # BioSamples Search
-BioSamples search is a Spring Boot application leveraging ElasticSearch for full text search, filtering and faceting.
+BioSamples search is a Spring Boot application leveraging ElasticSearch for full-text search, filtering and faceting.

 ## Project Structure
 The project contains 2 modules: `proto` and `server`.